andy489/Data_Structures_and_Algorithms/Linked List/Task 08 Reverse a doubly linked list.md

 [Judge System](https://www.hackerrank.com/challenges/reverse-a-doubly-linked-list/problem)

-This challenge is part of a tutorial track by [MyCodeSchool](This challenge is part of a tutorial track by MyCodeSchool
+This challenge is part of a tutorial track by [MyCodeSchool](https://www.youtube.com/user/mycodeschool)

 You’re given the pointer to the head node of a doubly linked list.
 Reverse the order of the nodes in the list.
 The head node might be NULL to indicate that the list is empty.
 Change the *next* and *prev* pointers of all the nodes so that the direction of the list is reversed.
 Return a reference to the head node of the reversed list.